shiki55/course-registration-system/README.md

     - "Databases" (has prerequisite requirement to complete 'Introduction to Computer Systems')
         - section id: 11111116\
-        \*login as "Ketanji Jackson" and add this course section to test prerequisite check
+        \*login as "Ketanji Jackson" and add this course section to test the prerequisite check

     - "Distributed Systems" (has instructor approval required)
         - section id: 11111117

+    - "C++ for Advanced Programmers" (has schedule conflict with section id 11111114 and 11111115)
+        - section id: 11111129\
+        \*login as "Volodymyr Zelenskyy" and add this course section to test schedule conflict.
+Make sure the account is registered for either 11111114 or 11111115 (or both)

+- Some unit tests can be found in the directory tests.
+    - cd into the tests directory and run each test script.

 ### Design Patterns Used
 - **Chain of Responsibility:**